 Voting is so crucial to a strong democracy because it:

 - Allows us to engage with our individual civic responsibility in hopes of improving the well-being of all Americans.

 - Represents a commitment to our country, fellow citizens, and future generations.

 - And encourages more political engagement and discourse, which is a powerful aspect of any healthy democracy.

 Your vote doesn’t just represent you, it represents your whole demographic.

 For example, let’s say you’re a student.
 You don’t want a small student voter turnout because that will likely translate to election results that don’t reflect the concerns of young people.
 It may seem like your vote is insignificant in large elections, but your voice is representative of many important demographics.
 You play a valuable role in making those demographics seen by politicians.

 Research on past elections showed that, of affluent people earning over $150,000 a year, over 50% showed up to the polls.
 Meanwhile, only 12% of 18- to 24-year-olds earning less than $30,000 a year voted.

 This unequal voter turnout should be no surprise.
 Registering to vote can be difficult and time consuming, and taking time on a Tuesday to get to the polls is often tough for working people.
 These barriers are a big reason why politicians continue to protect the wealthy, rather than focusing on policies that will support everyday Americans.

 Voting is a right, not a privilege, so it should be accessible to and easy for everyone.
 We can improve voter turnout from everyone by making voter registration automatic, implementing vote by mail across the country, and providing early voter options for people who can’t make it to the polls on election day.
 How do we get all this done?
-By passing the For the People Act.
+By passing the Freedom to Vote Act.